yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>Can GBM support Multiple languages?</summary>
  <div>
   <br/>
-  <div>The multi-language support is not there in the shell of the product eg, the CSAT score popup.
+  <div>The multi-language support is not there in the shell of the product for example, the CSAT score popup.
 Also, a welcome message will have to be in English.
-But if the bot is multilingual it can handle the language conversation in different languages during conversation messages</div>
+But if the bot is multilingual it can handle the language conversation in different languages during conversation messages.</div>
    </div>
 </details>